 This is something that a lot of pet owners don’t realise that their dog or puppy insurance company can offer.
 If your dog or puppy suddenly needs surgery as you’re about to go on holiday, some policies might pay for, or contribute to the cost of your cancelled holiday.
 Others may even pay towards kennel fees if you need a hospital stay yourself.
 If you think these things might be helpful, look for a policy that includes these things.

-Restrictions to look out for
+Restrictions to look out for in your dog or puppy insurance policy

 Is the cover affected by your dog’s age?